Cycle space: Algebra

-If one applies any set operation such as union or intersection of sets to two spanning subgraphs of a given graph, the result will again be a subgraph.
-In this way, the edge space of an arbitrary graph can be interpreted as a Boolean algebra.
+If one applies any set operation such as union or intersection of sets to two spanning subgraphs of a given graph, the result will again be a spanning subgraph.
+In this way, the edge space of an arbitrary graph, which is simply the set of all subsets of the edge set of the graph, can be interpreted as a Boolean algebra.

-The symmetric difference of two Eulerian subgraphs (red and green) is a Eulerian subgraph (blue).
+The symmetric difference of two Eulerian subgraphs (red and green) is an Eulerian subgraph (blue).